gilgourevitch/sfdx-picklist-utils/messages/picklistutils.updatevalues.md

 End of line to be used in the csv file. "\n" by default.

-# examples

-To update the Standard Picklist AccountType : sf picklistutils updatevalues -a AccountType

-To update the Custom Picklist (local or global) named myfield**c on Account object : sf picklistutils updatevalues -a Account.myfield**c

-# info.hello

-info

 # flags.has-columns-labels.summary

 Set to true if the input file has columns labes, to ignore the first line.

+# examples

+Import a file named newValues.csv into a custom field named mypicklist**c on Account :
+$ sf picklistutils updatevalues --fieldapiname=Account.mypicklist**c filename=newValues.csv --target-org=MYORG

+Import a file named newValues.csv into a custom field named mypicklist**c on Account, and ignore the first line of the csv file, containing columns labels :
+$ sf picklistutils updatevalues --fieldapiname=Account.mypicklist**c filename=newValues.csv -l --target-org=MYORG

+Import a file named newValues.csv into a standard field named Type on Account, and ignore the first line of the csv file, containing columns labels :
+$ sf picklistutils updatevalues --fieldapiname=AccountType filename=newValues.csv -l --target-org=MYORG